 Baseball Hall of Famer and New York Mets broadcaster Ralph Kiner died of natural causes at his home in Rancho Mirage, California on Thursday.
 He was 91 years old.

 Kiner made his baseball debut in 1946 and played for 10 years.
 Most of his playing career was with the Pittsburgh Pirates.
-In his first seven seasons, Kiner won or tied the National League in home runs.
-Kiner, who was a six-time All-Star, ranks sixth all-time with a home run every 14.1 at-bats, according to the Associated Press.
-He had a .279 career average with 369 home runs and 1,015 RBIs in his 10-year career as a player with the Pirates, Chicago Cubs, and Cleveland Indians.
+In his first seven seasons, Kiner won or tied the National League in homeruns.
+Kiner, who was a six-time All Star, ranks sixth all-time with a homerun every 14.1 at-bats, according to the Associated Press.
+He had a .279 career average with 369 homeruns and 1,015 RBI’s in his ten-year career as a player with the Pirates, Chicago Cubs, and Cleveland Indians.
 He was inducted into the Hall of Fame in 1975.

-Kiner wasn’t just a great baseball player.
+Kiner wasn’t just a great player in baseball.
 He had a second career in baseball as a broadcaster.
-In 1962, Kiner was hired along with Lindsey Nelson and Bob Murphy to do radio and TV broadcasts for the New York Mets.
+In 1962 Kiner was hired along with Lindsey Nelson and Bob Murphy to do radio and tv broadcasts for the Mets.
 The three worked together for 17 years, which is a record, the New York Daily News reports.
-As a broadcaster, Kiner was a master storyteller and his “Kiner’s Korner” postgame show was popular for four decades.
+As a broadcaster Kiner was a master storyteller and his “Kiner’s Korner” postgame show was popular for four decades.